benholmgren/ben-holmgren/_aboot/photos.md

 redirect_from: /aboot/photos.html
 ---

-Here are a ton of photos from my life.
+Here are a bunch of sorta recent photos.

 ![1](../../assets/img/rand_imgs/1.jpg)